fission-codes/rust-template/README.md

 - If using `nix` via [Nix flake][nix-flake], make sure to run `direnv allow` and add your files via `git add`.

-- If [Codecov][codecov] upload is enabled, via GitHub Actions, is enabled, make sure to sync your project and gather tokens/badges.
+- If [Codecov][codecov] upload is enabled through GitHub Actions make sure to sync your project and gather tokens/badges.
 Read more [here][codecov-quick].